Nissan Patrol GR Common Problems and Solutions

 Problem:

-You have to fill up your fuel tank a lot more than you think you should be.
+You need to fill your fuel tank much more than you think you should.

 Solution:

-The Patrol-GR is a thirsty car already, so if you're filling up even more than you used to, then that's a good sign of a problem.
-Check your air filter and spark plugs first and replace them if they are worn or degraded.
-Then, make sure that your injector isn't stuck, and if it is then order a new fuel-injection system from Breakeryard.
-If none of these seems to be the cause then the issue is more mechanical.
-It could be a dragging brake or even something incredibly basic like under-inflated tyres.
+The Patrol-GR is already a thirsty car, so if you're filling up more than usual, it's a sign of a problem.
+Check your air filter and spark plugs first, and replace them if they are worn or degraded.
+Then, make sure your injector isn't stuck; if it is, order a new fuel-injection system from Breakeryard.
+If none of these seem to be the cause, then the issue is more mechanical.
+It could be a dragging brake or something as simple as under-inflated tyres.

 Difficulty level